 Within the ILLiad request form, use the field which indicates the item is to be posted in D2L.
 The ILL staff will give priority to requests for materials for your courses and you should receive most of the files quickly.
 Each request must be made separately through ILLiad; the ILL staff will not be able to work off of lists.
 Once the files are delivered to your ILLiad account, you may upload them to your D2L course or use them as you wish.

-No. The Media and Reserve Library discontinued circulating photocopied materials (also known as ‘pamphlet items’) a few years ago.
+No. The Media and Reserve Library discontinued circulating photocopied materials (also known as ‘pamphlet items’).

 The UWM Libraries support and conform to the U.S. Copyright Act of 1976, specifically the Section 107 Fair Use guidelines regarding making copies of copyrighted materials available for classroom use.
 There are four factors used to determine if the nature of the use of a copyrighted work is considered fair use.
 These factors are:

 - The purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit educational purposes